Setting a Daily Homeschool Learning ScheduleOctober 23, 2020

 The coronavirus pandemic has created a mass homeschooling migration like no other.
-Parents that would have never entertained the idea of teaching their children at home are now desperately scrambling to pin down the curriculum, set up remote learning hardware, and make sure that both they and their children are ready to learn from a distance in the year ahead.
+Parents that would have never entertained the idea of teaching their children at home are now homeschooling, setting up remote learning hardware, and making sure that both they and their children are ready to learn in the year ahead.

-One of the most difficult challenges facing many new parents is how to set a stay-at-home school schedule they can stick to — especially when teenagers are in the mix.
+One of the most difficult challenges facing many new parents is how to set a stay-at-home school schedule they can stick to in the year ahead.

 Just because there isn’t a school bus coming or a teacher waiting doesn’t mean all of your daily routines should go out the window.
 On the contrary, it’s essential that you maintain a certain degree of structure throughout your day.